-- Take advantage of access to professional development such as attending Rural Congress. - Invite an educator involved in this work, from Good Spirit School Division or a provincial organization, to attend an SCC meeting.
+- taking advantage of access to professional development such as attending Rural Congress, and - 2. inviting an educator involved in this work, from Good Spirit School Division or a provincial organization, to attend an SCC meeting.

 Identification of Emotions and Access of Supports Goal